Skip to content

 For example, women who wear hijabs can no longer be hired as teachers.
 Women who wear niqabs are prohibited from working in most parts of public administration.
 Further, women who wear niqabs cannot benefit from public services because the law requires that individuals who wish to receive public services must do so with their faces uncovered.

-The government, well aware that its law infringes equality rights, freedom of expression, and freedom of religion, pre-emptively used the override clause to prevent any constitutional challenges.
+The government, well aware that its law infringes equality rights, freedom of expression, and freedom of religion, pre-emptively used the notwithstanding clause to prevent any constitutional challenges.

 Arguments